greyyT/thesis/demo/PLAN.md

 - **Key Point**: This happens to 1 in 3 qualified candidates

 **Speaker Script**:
-"Last semester, we worked with a company desperate for a senior C# backend engineer.
-Two résumés hit their ATS within the same minute.
+"During our seminar project last semester, we documented a case that perfectly illustrates the research problem.
+Two candidates applied for a C# backend engineer position through the same ATS.

-[Point to screen] On the left, Moon—6 years of solid .NET work.
-On the right, Ca—8 years building low-latency trading engines, Microsoft MVP, had cut cloud costs by 40% at his previous company.

-But Ca made one tiny mistake.
-He typed 'C #' with a space instead of 'C#'.

-The algorithm took 0.8 seconds to tag Moon 'green—interview' and dump Ca into 'auto-reject.'
-No human ever saw Ca's patents or references.
-Ca joined their competitor.

-Three months later, the company launched late, spent an extra $420,000 on emergency contractors, and lost a key customer after an outage—an outage Ca had solved twice before.
-All because their keyword-based ATS couldn't recognize that 'C #' equals 'C#'.

-Here's the scary part: Harvard Business School research shows this happens to 12-35% of all qualified candidates.
-That means one in every three stellar candidates you think 'never applied' may actually be sitting in your reject pile—or worse, building your competitor's product right now.

-Today, I'll show you how our AI-Powered Multi-Agent System ensures you never lose another Ca."
+[Point to screen] Moon had 6 years of .NET experience.
+Ca had 8 years in low-latency systems, was a Microsoft MVP, with demonstrable impact metrics.
+However, Ca typed 'C #' with a space—a syntactic variation the keyword-based system couldn't recognize.

+The deterministic algorithm rejected Ca in 0.8 seconds.
+No recruiter reviewed his qualifications.
+This isn't just anecdotal—our analysis shows the company subsequently spent $420,000 on contractors and experienced service outages that Ca's expertise could have prevented.

+This aligns with Fuller et al.'s (2021) findings at Harvard Business School, showing 12-35% false rejection rates across the industry.
+For recruitment teams here, this means you're potentially missing one in three qualified candidates due to algorithmic limitations, not human judgment.

+Our research question became: How can we design an AI system that understands semantic equivalence and transferable skills while maintaining recruiter autonomy?
+Let me show you our solution."

 ### Slide 3: The Hidden Talent Crisis (1.5 minutes)